Essential Packing List for Travel Vloggers | What to Pack for a Film Trip Abroad

 Tip: This comes in handy if you do not pack a small portable light to light dark scenes with!

-It’s important to keep your health up when you travel.
-Film trips are rigorous and take a lot from me in energy and if I’m not eating healthy, or I experience climate changes with weather, it makes me vulnerable to exhaustion and catching a cold.
-Taking vitamins are ideal, however it’s not always fun.
-I love packing dissolvable vitamins and Emergen-C Multi-vitamin packets.
-These are my no-nonsense solution to Airborne and I like that theyr’e water dissolvable because I know if there’s one thing I will take daily and regularly is water!
-These packets flavor my dull water as well.
+It’s important to keep your health up when you film your travels.
+Solo vlogging and documentary trips are rigorous and take a lot of energy and if I’m not eating healthy, catch a stomach virus from bad food or I experience climate changes with weather, it makes me vulnerable to exhaustion and catching a cold.

 For a great pick-me-up snack or food substitute power bars are the best.
 As a vegetarian, I often either have to bring my own food or pack an instant pick-me-up meal options in the case I can’t find things to eat or have to chow on the run.
 Protein/power bars, granola, dried fruits and nuts are the quick-n-easy health snack on the run (I take them when I’m hiking, as well).